grucloud/grucloud/docusaurus/docs/azure/resources/Network/ExpressRouteCircuit.md

                     description: 'Who was the last to modify the peering.'
                   },
                   routeFilter: {
+                    description: 'The reference to the RouteFilter resource.',
                     properties: {
                       id: { type: 'string', description: 'Resource ID.' }
                     },
-                    description: 'Reference to another subresource.',
                     'x-ms-azure-resource': true
                   },
                   ipv6PeeringConfig: {